paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     type), the minor allele frequencies of the variant calls, and the number of affected contigs for which freeBayes inferred a different major allele than it was exported by MEGAHIT from the assembly graph
+  - `QUAL_pyDamage_summary.Snakefile`: summarise the pyDamage results regarding the fraction of contigs that are considered "ancient" by pyDamage and the distribution of the predicted accuracy

 4. `PUBL`: preparing the final figures and tables